 - Column Operations: use a variety of different functions to manipulate your column data.

-- Machine Learning: use this set of algorithms to apply Machine Learning logic to your data to enrich your analyses, by providing insights into your data generated by well defined and honed algorithms.
+- Machine Learning (built-in): use this set of algorithms to apply Machine Learning logic to your data to enrich your analyses, by providing insights into your data generated by well defined and honed algorithms.
 You can also access a marketplace of ML scripts that can be applied to your data.

 - Scripting: use this functionality to inject custom scripts into your data cleansing operations.
 Scripts can include simple ETL operations not covered elsewhere in the application and extend to applying specialized, ML scripts for enriching your data and providing deeper insights into what could happen (predictive analysis).